halogenOS/android_manifest/README.md

 You can also build on Arch Linux and derivatives.
 If that is the case, follow [this guide](https://wiki.archlinux.org/index.php/Android#Building)

+You need to install a few tools for everything to work properly, including `xmlstarlet`, `git` and more.

 For Arch Linux users:

 There are quite a few things that need to be installed before starting.